ONLYOFFICE/Kubernetes-Docs/README.md

 converter   2/2     2            2           1m
 ```

-The `docservice`, `converter` and `spellchecker` deployments consist of 2 pods each other by default.
+The `docservice` and `converter` deployments consist of 2 pods each other by default.

 To scale the `docservice` deployment, use the following command: